dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 - Reports

-#### Introduction to DHIS2 - How are data analyzed and interpreted?

 [1.2.3 Introduction to DHIS2 - How are data analyzed and interpreted - YouTube](https://www.youtube.com/watch?v=93E1AadZtQY&t=1s)

-##### Question 1
+#### Knowledge check

-What are the 3 types of data visualizations available in DHIS2?
-(Select 3 options)
+**1. What are the 3 types of data visualizations available in DHIS2?
+(Select 3 options)**

-1. Pivot tables
+    A. Pivot tables

-2. Interpretations
+    B. Interpretations

-3. Charts
+    C. Charts

-4. Description
+    D. Description

-5. Maps
+    E. Maps

-Feedback: The 3 data visualizations available in DHIS2 are Pivot tables, Charts, and Maps.
-These can be expanded upon using descriptions and interpretations.
+***Feedback**: The 3 data visualizations available in DHIS2 are Pivot tables, Charts, and Maps.
+These can be expanded upon using descriptions and interpretations.*

 #### How are data shared in DHIS2?

-##### Data dissemination & feedback

 Now you know how data are entered into DHIS2, how the quality of the data is checked, and the different outputs and visualizations that are available on the platform, but **how do we share the data that we have collected?**

 In the conclusion of this series of videos, you'll discover how to share data outputs with other users and discuss findings and interpretations with them.

-##### Key concepts
+#### Key concepts

 - Dashboard